gl

 Copyright and Trademark Basics

 Although we are knowledgeable about certain legal issues, we are not lawyers.
-If you have any additional questions, we recommend doing additional research on your specific concerns or consulting a lawyer for more information.
+If you have any additional questions, we recommend doing further research on your specific concerns or consulting a lawyer for more information.

-If you come up with a design that’s truly your own, and you haven’t based it off of anything else or made it look similar to an existing design, you can feel pretty comfortable that you’re not violating anyone’s trademark or copyright.
-It can be harder to come up with something that’s unique to you, especially with so many designs already on the market, but it’s still certainly possible to create a unique design to sell on your products.
-When you do that, you greatly lower your risk of running into trouble for a copyright or trademark violation.
+The best practice is to create a design that is truly your own.
+If you haven’t based it on anything else or made it look similar to an existing design, you can feel confident you’re not violating anyone’s trademark or copyright.
+With so many designs already on the market, creating something unique can be challenging — but it greatly lowers your risk of copyright or trademark violations when you do.

 Copycat Policy